joehunterdev/react-complete-guide/readme.md

 - [x] Cancel Button hides form again
 - [x] Seprate form jsx and "add new" button in NewExpense
 - [x] Return "add new button on form" when state is false
-  - _Instructor has handled display logic one level up in new expense_
+  - _Instructor has handled dis logic one level up in new expense_

 #### Dynamic Styles